Independent Book Publishing: How a Manuscript Becomes a Book

 Most publishers also offer book distribution with their printing services through vendors like Ingram or Baker & Taylor.

 The caboose in the publishing process chain is the publicist.
-The publicist joins the publishing team 4-6 months prior to release date, preparing the book for the marketplace and its intended audience.
+The publicist joins the publishing team 4-6 months prior to release date.
+Publicists prepare the book for the marketplace and its intended audience.

 Contrary to what most authors believe, the publicist works only one or two months post-release and then cycles off to a new pre-release project.

-An author wishing to publish and promote her own book today is entering a mature industry that has been recently renewed and made young again by dynamic changes in technology and business.
+Today, an author wishing to publish and promote her own book is entering a mature industry.
+The industry has been recently renewed and made young again by dynamic changes in technology and business.
 This is the independent book publishing process, and it is the fastest way to get from manuscript to market.